 E-mail address Education Administration Office van Wijkplaats: firstname.lastname@example.org

-This course is open to students from the BA Linguistics only.
+This course is open to students from the BA Linguistics and BA African Languages and Cultures only.

 First year’s students BA Linguistics will be enrolled in the seminars of this course by the Education Administration Office.